Manage My Desktop

 Resize Panes

-You can resize panes with the “splitter” at each edge between two docked windows.
-When you move the mouse over a splitter the mouse cursor will change to a LRSplit or UDSplit split arrow.
-Drag the splitter to resize the windows.
+You can resize panes using the splitter between two docked panes.
+When the pointer is over a splitter, it changes to a LRSplit or UDSplit cursor.
+Drag the splitter to adjust the size of adjacent panes.

 The difference between floating and docked windows is that docked windows will resize together.
 When you drag a splitter, one window will get bigger while another gets smaller.
 Thus, docked windows never overlap each other.
 Typically most or all of your windows will be docked.